About Us: HPT UK A4C

-Please read the new Nice Guidelines: Hyperparathyroidism (primary): diagnosis, assessment and initial management: We are not happy with some aspects of the guidelines or how some conclusions were decided upon by the committee members were not felt to be based on a true reflection of PHPT , and consequently suffering has largely continued.
-NG132 is marginally better than no guidelines and can be used to help guidel our doctors towards a referral to secondary care if you know where to look, as well as persuaging our secondary care consultants that negative scans should nor prevent a referral to an experienced surgeon, and further investigation for PHPT is recommended following 2 caclium results greater then 2.5 mmol/L. The most important sections of the guideline in my best opinion are 1.3.2 and 1.1.8. https://www.nice.org.uk/guidance/NG13
+Please read the new NICE Guidelines: Hyperparathyroidism (primary): diagnosis, assessment and initial management: We are not happy with some aspects of the guidelines or how some conclusions were decided upon by the committee members were not felt to be based on a true reflection of PHPT , and consequently suffering has largely continued.
+NG132 is marginally better than no guidelines and can be used to help guide our doctors towards a referral to secondary care if you know where to look, as well as persuading our secondary care consultants that negative scans should nor prevent a referral to an experienced surgeon, and further investigation for PHPT is recommended following 2 calcium results greater then 2.5 mmol/L. The most important sections of the guideline in my best opinion are 1.3.2 and 1.1.8. https://www.nice.org.uk/guidance/NG13

 'Hyperparathyroidism: the care you should expect: